After-Shock/Cloudbox-wiki/Plex-Autoscan.md

           ```

     1. Go to http://plex.tv/web and login.
 Click on the bookmarklet to obtain a Plex Access Token.

-1. Using a script (credit: https://github.com/wernight/docker-plex-media-server)

-   1. On the server's shell, run the following command:

-      ```bash
-      /opt/scripts/plex/plex_token.sh
-      ```

-   1. You will be prompted to enter your Plex login and then presented with the  Plex Access Token (under `Your X_PLEX_TOKEN:`)

 ## 3. Adding Plex Access Token into Plex Autoscan